-Welcome to the herringbone mittens pattern!
+A free crochet mittens pattern using the herringbone stitch!
 This is one of my favourites, and now one of my favourite stitches too.
 I’d not used the herringbone stitch before I put this together and I was really surprised with how quickly it works up.
-9-5ers like me could make a pair of these in a couple of evenings for sure!
+Most people could finish a pair of these in an evening!

-- <100g of an aran weight yarn (mustard pictured is WI Soft & Smooth)
+- <100g of an aran weight yarn (mustard pictured is Paintbox Simply Aran in mustard yellow)

 - 4.5mm hook

 Concentration level – Simple stitches and beginner friendly, just remember to turn back when you get to the end of a row!

 Stitches used (US terms)

 - Single Crochet in back loop only (pull one loop through the half of the stitch furthest from you, yarn over and pull through two loops)